sumitborar/Behavioral-Cloning/README.md

 #### 3. Submission code is usable and readable

- Behaviour Cloning - 2.ipynb contains the code for training and saving the convolution neural network.
+ Behaviour Cloning.ipynb contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy